Modern Slavery Statement

 Employees

 We conduct all business in an ethical manner and are committed to being a transparent organisation.
-We do not consider there to be a high risk of slavery or human trafficking within COOMBES’s workforce; however we undertake the following courses of due diligence across the Company
+We do not consider there to be a high risk of slavery or human trafficking within COOMBES’s workforce, as we undertake the following measures of due diligence:

-• Robust and documented recruitment processes incorporating ‘right to work’ document checks, proof of address, contracts of employment, payment of salaries into bank accounts under the respective employee’s name and ensuring everyone employed is 16 years or above.
+• Robust, documented recruitment processes incorporating identity and ‘right to work’ document checks, proof of address, contracts of employment, payment of salaries into bank accounts under the respective employee’s name and ensuring everyone employed is 18 years or above (or 16 or above if in an apprenticeship).
 Identity and right to work checks are conducted at interview stage, with only original documentation accepted.

 • Our HR and Payroll teams ensure that all COOMBES employees are in receipt of at least the National Minimum Wage.